November 19, 2020

 Hospital doctor shadowing & global health experience programs.

 Yes!
-If you are a pre-PA student or looking to apply to PA school, you can shadow a doctor to help fulfill your requirements.
+If you are a pre-PA student or planning to apply, you can shadow a doctor for PA school, as a way of fulfilling your requirements.
 Because there are so many similarities between doctors and physician assistants, you can still learn a great deal by shadowing a doctor.

 At Global Pre-Meds, we design our doctor shadowing and global health programs for students interested in becoming doctors, nurses, midwives, and physician assistants.